JinFrx/simple-3d-visualizer/README.md

 Project made for study purposes (2021).

-A simple web program to visualize differents local illumination models and light interaction on 3D geometrics models in real-time.
+A simple web program to visualize different illumination models and light interaction on 3D geometrics models in real-time.

 Lighting and BRDFs are coded in the fragment shaders.
 The render is done through a HTML canvas, using WebGL.